Cite vs Site vs Sight | Difference Among cite, site, and sight

 Site meaning: ‘Site’ is the synonym of place, position or location etc. There can be several meanings of ‘site‘ –

 - ‘Site’ means a piece of land where a building was, is, or will be situated.

 Example: He is looking for a site for his new office.

 - A place where something has happened or that is used for something is also called a ‘site’.

-Example: This is the site of that famous battle of Mahabharat.
+Example: This is the site of the famous battle of Mahabharat.

 - ‘Site’ can be a short form of ‘website’.

-Example: I request you to visit this site(englishmam) to gain your knowledge.
+Example: I request you to visit this site(smartobey) to gain your knowledge.

 Usage: ‘Site’ can be used both as a noun and verb.

 (i) ‘Site’ as a noun